wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 If you want to modify the language parsers, look at the  repositories of the [parsers](./../README.md#Decision-Graph-Parser).
 After changing the parser projects, the WebAssembly parsers in the _Parsers_ directory must be updated as well.
 There is a [script](./../scripts/gen-parsers.sh) for that, however it currently only works on **Linux**.

-## Expanding Java Code and Updating Jars
+## Expanding Java Code and Updating JARs

 The project uses java code and external Jars to enable the features: [Grpah visualization](./../README.md/#graphviz-visualization), [Localization file creation](./../README.md/#localization), [New model creation](./../README.md/#create-new-model) and [Running model](#./../README.md/running-model).